History - Thekla Bristol

 Thekla was built in 1958 by Büsumer-Schiffswerft W.&E. Sielaff at Büsum, Schleswig-Holstein for the Schepers family of Haren, Germany.
 Measuring 52.77m (173.2ft) from Bow to Stern, 8.82m (28.11ft) from Port to Starboard and powered by a Bohn & Kähler engine.
 The cargo hold was lined with Australian red jarrah wood which is very durable and water resistant which made it perfect for its life as a coastal trading vessel.
 It carried a variety of cargoes between Northern and Western European ports, particularly timber from ports of the Baltic Sea.

-Abandoned and unloved for seven years after running aground off the coast of Northern England, the Thekla was left half submerged in a derelict English dock in Sunderland before being bought by Ki Longfellow-Stanshall and her husband Vivian Stanshall in 1982.
+Abandoned and unloved for seven years after running aground off the coast of Northern England, the Thekla was left half submerged in a derelict English dock in Sunderland before being bought by Ki Longfellow and her husband Vivian Stanshall in 1982 alongside their project partners Peter Jackson & Anne Slydell.
 They assembled a small crew, most of which had no previous nautical experience, prepared the ship for sea and in 1983, sailed for 6 days and 6 nights and 632 nautical miles around the East coast of England before reaching their destination in Bristol’s Floating Harbour.

 Since 2006 Thekla continues to operate as a landmark venue for club music under the new management of DHP Family, playing host to a variety of club brands such as fiftyone27, hospitality, fruity antics, shoestring, blowpop and many more.
-Upcoming this year we will see the likes of local dubstep legends Kahn & Neek, funk and soul master Craig Charles, house music icon Chris Lorenzo & many more.
-Plus Thekla hosts the best and longest running indie and alternative night Pressure, along with Pop Confessional, a place for you
+To this day, Thekla continues to be a staple of not only Bristol’s music scene, but the country’s.

 arrow_down-beigearrow_down arrow_leftarrow_right calendarAsset 1clockclosecomment-bubbled-remove-glyph-642 down_arrow email heartmenuphonesearchsharesocial_facebooksocial_googleplussocial_instagramsocial_lastfmsocial_linkedin_altsocial_linkedinsocial_pinterestsocial_spotifylogo-twitter-glyph-32social_whatsapp social_youtubestar startickticket